marianosimone/take-a-look/software.md

 - [jless](https://jless.io): command-line JSON viewer designed for reading, exploring, and searching through JSON data.
 - [fish](https://fishshell.com/): command line shell for Linux, macOS, and the rest of the family
   - [tide](https://github.com/IlanCosman/tide): nice and fast prompt with Git info
+- [ray.so](https://ray.so): images of code snippets to share/document/highlight